 Inter-library loan items, telescopes and eReaders/laptops must be returned to the library from which you borrowed them and may not be dropped off at another location.

 May I access the internet from the library?
 Yes, our libraries offer a number of computers available for public use which have Internet access.
 A Municipal Library Consortium card is required to access the computers.
-Non-residents may be issued a guest pass.
+Non-residents with appropriate photo ID may be issued a guest pass.
 Time limits vary per library.
 Minors must have a signed Internet Permission Form on file to access the public computers.

 Our libraries also offer free wi-fi.